Aircraft deicing fluid: Dilution

 Depending on the manufacturer, deicing fluids may be sold in concentrated or pre-diluted formulations.
 Dilution, where necessary, must be done according to ambient weather condition and the manufacturer's instructions in order to minimize costs while maintaining safety.

-The dilution of a particular sample of fluid (and hence its freezing point) can be easily confirmed by measuring its refractive index with a refractometer, and looking up the result in the deicing fluid manufacturer's tables.
+The dilution of a particular sample of fluid (and hence its freezing point) can be easily confirmed by measuring its refractive index with a refractometer, and looking up the result in the de-icing fluid manufacturer's tables.